HIRO-group/HIRO-group.github.io/_posts/research/2020-04-09-cooperative_multirobot_systems.md

 It is also possible to model the cooperation problem from a game-theoretic perspective: using the Nash equilibrium as the solution concept for the desired outcome from the multi-agent interaction.
 The key insight here is that no agent has incentive to change its policy at the Nash equilibrium if the other agent follows the equilibrium policy.

 Specifically, we approach the task with a general-sum Markov game formalism, and decompose the game into a sequence of stages.
 Notably, the Nash equilibrium of the bimatrix game at each stage is also part of the Nash equilibrium of the Markov game.
 Through taking equilibrium-guided actions at each stage, the agents update their policies with a deep RL framework.
-We note that _game-theoretic RL_ (GT-RL) accounts for the non-stationary nature of multi-agent systems because convergence to the Nash equilibrium guarantees stability of the learned policies.
+We claim that _game-theoretic RL_ (GT-RL) accounts for the non-stationary nature of multi-agent systems because convergence to the Nash equilibrium guarantees stability of the learned policies.

 ## Stackelberg Learning in Cooperative Control